 Michelle has participated in CF Foundation events locally for years, served on committees, and fundraised.
 She is a member of Community Voice and a facilitator for Teen Connections.
 In addition, Michelle is a member of the CF Community Blog editorial

 board, her CF clinic's patient and family advisory council, and CF advocate for Congressional Captains (Heart of America Chapter).
-A resident of Wichita, Kan., Michelle holds BA in human services/psychology.
-She enjoys writing, including a blog about her life since starting Trikafta®, cooking, riding my bike, gardening, music, singing, and spending time with her husband and their two bird dogs.
+A resident of Wichita, Kan., Michelle holds a BA in human services/psychology.
+She enjoys writing, including a blog about her life since starting Trikafta®, cooking, riding her bike, gardening, music, singing, and spending time with her husband and their two bird dogs.